CodebyCyrus/CodebyCyrus/README.md

 # Mohammad Makaremnejad
-## Full Stack WEB Developer | Front-End React Developer | WordPress Developer
+## Full Stack Developer | Front-End React Developer | WordPress Developer

 ### Hi there! 👋
 My nickname is Cyrus and I'm a highly motivated Full Stack Developer with over 9 years of experience.<br/>